Derma Roller Side Effects and How to Prevent Them

 Pain whilst using the derma roller: Dermarolling is never completely painless unless using short needle lengths (0.25mm, 0.5mm), but most people find it tolerable.
 How painful you find it will depend on a number of factors, such as the amount of pressure applied, needle length, skin sensitivity and individual pain tolerance.
-If you find derma roller treatment painful you can use numbing cream or an Ice Roller.
+If you find derma roller treatment painful you can use numbing cream or ice.

 Bleeding: Temporary bleeding can occur when rolling aggressively when using longer needle lengths.
 This is not cause for concern however, as any bleeding will stop after treatment and blood spots should simply wash away.
 To prevent bleeding when dermarolling, Apply less pressure.